Keith Flint: Personal life

 Flint dated television presenter Gail Porter; the couple split in 2001.
-In 2006, Flint married Mayumi Kai, a Japanese DJ.
+In 2006, Flint married Mayumi Kai.
 The couple were separated at the time of Flint's death.

 Flint had a tattoo across his stomach of the word "Inflicted", a reference to a lyric in "Firestarter".
 Flint was difficult on transatlantic flights; on one occasion he had to be restrained from kicking down the door to the cockpit.
 Prior to his marriage, Flint suffered from depression and an addiction to prescription painkillers.
-Flint kept fit by boxing and practicing Brazilian jiu-jitsu.
+Flint kept fit by boxing and practising Brazilian jiu-jitsu.

 In 2014, he bought and renovated the Leather Bottle pub in Pleshey, Essex, and became a popular landlord.
 Flint kept a jar in which customers were required to put a pound if they made a "Firestarter" joke as he lit the pub's fire.
 He ended his connection with the pub without explanation in 2017.

 Flint lived in a listed Tudor manor house near Dunmow, Essex.
 He had a small flat track in his back garden, where he rode some of his motorcycles.
-Flint was a lover of animals and was an enthusiastic twitcher; he built a pond in his garden to attract birds and kept several dogs and horses at his home.
+Flint was a lover of animals and was an enthusiastic birder; he built a pond in his garden to attract birds and kept several dogs and horses at his home.